shreyaseripalli/ss255-IT265-002/docs/FinalGameDesignDocument.md

 Trivia Questions: There are different topics of astronomy that the questions cover - such as our solar system, planetary science, constellations, moon phases, and astrophysics.
 There are also different kinds of formatting of the questions for each level - such as multiple choice, true/false, and image based questions.
 Adding Difficulty: As the player completes one level after another, the questions become more and more difficult and there are also more options to choose from to pick the correct answer, which also adds to the difficulty.
 Movement: The player will be able to move from one planet to another, a planet closer to earth, after completing a set of questions.
-Role Playing: When playing the game, the player will take on the role of clumsy carl.
+Role Playing: When playing the game, the player will take on the role of Clumsy Carl.
 Star Collection: There is a certain amount stars the player can collect per level based on how many answers they have gotten correct.
 Highscore System: Once the game is completed, the player can decide to play the game again to try to beat their highscore, more specifically - earn a higher amount of stars.